After the Fall is celebrating 20 years as a band. How has the band evolved since it’s inception, both personally and musically?

 At Orange Amplifiers we keep close to players, from bedroom guitarist to the worldwide touring artist.
 You never know when or where the next great idea will come from, but it will always have: a tough skin, be simple on the outside, but complex enough on the inside keep doing what it needs to, and most of all bear fruit for the future innovators.

-It’s one of the most misunderstood words in
+It’s one of the most misunderstood words in the dictionary.

 Yet the history of the word quality can be traced back to Plato.
 To the philosopher, ‘quality’ is characteristic that exists by itself, and cannot be reduced further.
 The Latin root from where we get the word ‘qualitas’ translates as ‘of what kind’, or simply put relative to the need.